 The adjustments are easy and require no specialized knowledge to get optimal settings for your requirements.

-How to adjust the visual effects
+How to adjust the visual effects for best performance

 1. Open advanced system settings

 Right-click on the ‘This PC’ icon on the desktop.
 Left-click on ‘Properties’ and left-click on ‘Advanced system settings’.

 If for some reason your ‘This PC’ icon is missing from your desktop, simply hold down the Windows key on your keyboard and tap the ‘R’ key and release the Windows key.